 Every single animal that comes through our shelter has a story.
 Some are complex, many are sad, but all of them get better the minute they arrive at the Virginia Beach SPCA.
 However, as important of a role as our shelter plays in each story, the happily ever after is why we’re here.
 The second chances begin with us, but the forever is what it’s all about.
-VBSPCA Adopter Families are an integral part of our mission, and this month we would like to shine our spotlight on the Landons – an adopter family who welcomed sweet Blossom into their home back in 2018.
+VBSPCA adopters are an integral part of our mission, and this month we would like to shine our spotlight on the Landons – a family who welcomed sweet Maggie into their home back in 2018.

 How did you find Maggie and why did you choose her?